-Health care costs are rising—especially for retirees, and many will need long-term care.
+Health care costs are rising—especially for retirees, and some may need long-term care.
 Learn the moves you can make to help prepare yourself.

-Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered bouts of care—particularly in retirement.
+Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered care costs—particularly in retirement.

-According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spends approximately $3.5 trillion a year on health care, or nearly $11,000 per person.
-Overall spending rose 4.6% in 2017,1 faster than the pace of inflation or wage growth.
-As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
+According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spent approximately $4.3 trillion on health care in 2021, or more than $12,900 per person.
+Overall spending rose 2.7% in 2021.1 As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
 The elderly, who require the most care, often bear the brunt of the costs, which can quickly drain retirement accounts.

-As the above statistics show, it is important to take steps to minimize your financial exposure to uncovered medical costs.
-But whereas your incentives for saving for retirement are easy to digest—to be able to afford a desired lifestyle after your working years—planning for the less palatable aspects of old age can be more challenging.
+As the above statistics show, it is important to take steps to minimize your financial exposure to uncovered medical costs, which could potentially include long-term care expenses.
+However, unlike retirement planning where you are saving to afford a desired lifestyle for after your working years, planning for the less palatable aspects of aging can be more challenging.

-A report from the U.S. Department of Health and Human Services estimates that about half of people turning 65 have almost a 70% chance of needing some type of long-term care services in their lifetimes.2
+A report from the U.S. Department of Health and Human Services estimates that people turning 65 have almost a 70% chance of needing some type of long-term care services in their remaining years.2

-One year in a private room in a nursing home costs $97,455 today and is projected to reach $176,015 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.
+One year in a private room in a nursing home costs approximately $108,408 today and is projected to reach $195,792 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.

 Medicare Part A covers nursing facility care for a limited time, but only after a qualified hospitalization.
-However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.
-Patients suffering from Alzheimer's or other cognitive ailments may live for many years, all the while requiring assistance and, as the disease worsens, expensive hands-on assistance.
+However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.5 Patients suffering from Alzheimer's or other cognitive ailments often require hands-on assistance for many years.6

-By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement, says Kristi Rodriguez, the National Sales Manager for insurance provider Nationwide.
-There are a number of ways to save for retirement with your future health care needs in mind.
+By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, even in retirement.
+There are several ways to save for retirement with your future health care needs in mind.

-Investors in their 30s or early 40s, Rodriguez says, may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution, to provide upside exposure to the market.
-Given lower premiums for younger policyholders, long-term care insurance, which can cover the costs of a nursing home stay or in-home assistance with daily living..
+Investors in their 30s or early 40s may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution to provide upside exposure to the market.
+Given lower premiums for younger policyholders, they should also consider long-term care insurance, which can cover the costs of a nursing home stay or in-home assistance with daily living..

-These days, only a handful of insurers offer long-term care insurance and it can be expensive, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would receive upon the policyholder's death, while he or she is alive and requires care.
+Today, only a handful of insurers offer long-term care insurance and it can be expensive, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would have received upon the insured’s death, while he or she is still alive and in need of care.

-As health care costs continue to rise, it’s important to understand the options you have to help protect the assets you’ve spent a lifetime accumulating.
+As health care costs continue to rise, it’s important to understand the options you have to help control your financial exposure to uncovered care costs.
 Your Morgan Stanley Financial Advisor has access to multiple long-term-care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.